Spatio-temporal data Analysis and Reasoning (STAR)

 Astronomical observations

-We study how machine learning algorithms developed for data acquired from telescopes can help understand the world better.
-For this goal, we strongly collaborate with astronomers in the Leiden Observatory.
+We study how machine learning algorithms developed for data acquired from telescopes can help us understand the world better.
+To this end, we collaborate closely with astronomers in the Leiden Observatory.

 A screenshot of the portfolio page